Hovertank One

-Hovertank 3D, also known under a variety of other names (Hovertank or Hovertank One), is a vehicular combat game developed by id Software and published by Softdisk in April 1991.
+Hovertank One, also known under a variety of other names (Hovertank or Hovertank 3D), is a vehicular combat game developed by id Software and published by Softdisk in April 1991.

 Plot

-Hovertank 3D is set during a nuclear war.
-In Hovertank 3D, the player controls Brick Sledge, a mercenary hired by an unknown organization (referred to by the game as the "UFA") to rescue people from cities under the threat of nuclear attack (largely political activists or scientists), both by the government and by large corporations.
-However, the cities are also full of mutated humans, strange creatures and enemy hovertanks.
+Hovertank One is set during a nuclear war.
+In Hovertank One, the player controls Brick Sledge, a mercenary hired by an unknown organization (referred to by the game as the "UFA") to rescue people from cities under the threat of nuclear attack (largely political activists or scientists), both by the government and by large corporations, but the cities are also full of mutated humans, strange creatures and enemy hovertanks.

 Gameplay

 The player must drive a hovertank through the levels and try to find the people Brick is supposed to rescue.
 There are many enemies in the levels, who are hunting down the people as well as the player.
 The player can keep track of both people and enemies in the radar box at the bottom of the screen.
 There is a timer that counts how long until the nuke is dropped.
 Once all the living people are collected a yellow teleporter appears somewhere in the level, and the player must find it to win.
 The player receives their fee, based on the number of people safely rescued, and how fast the operation was completed.
 All damage to the hovertank is repaired at the end of the level.